Remote outdoor router definition

 A ROR can connect to one other ROR or COR at the same time.
 This distinguishes it from CORs, which can connect to multiple RORs, providing them with network access.

-See also: central outdoor router, access point
+See also: access point name

 The purpose of remote outdoor routers is to extend the reach of WLAN (wireless LAN, commonly known as Wi-Fi) networks.
 RORs can be used by companies and individual customers who, for example, want to extend the reach of their home network to an outdoor area.